Benjgmn/buckit/docs/api-design.md

     ]
 }
 ```

-Getting all of the buckets that are associated with a specific user, giving the chance to have personalized lists that only the owner of that account can see.
+Getting all of the buckets that are associated with a specific user allows the user to view personalized lists that only the owner of that account can see.

 - **Method**: `PUT`, `DELETE`
 - **Path**: `/api/buckets/<bucket:id>`